Syn-McJ/TFClassify-Unity/README.md

 More info can be found [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Using-TensorFlow-Sharp-in-Unity-(Experimental).md).

+If you want to use your own model, simply rename your file extension from .pb to .bytes and put it in Resources.

 # Notes

 I'm neither Unity nor Tensorflow expert, so if you found any problems with this example feel free to open an issue.